async-aws/aws/docs/contribute/website.md

 ### 3. Publishing the files

 There is a github action that make sure to generate the HTML and push it do a "read only"-repository for the website.
-That repository is using Github Pages to deploy the contents to [async-aws/aws](https://github.com/async-aws/aws).
+That repository is using [Netlify](https://www.netlify.com/) to deploy the contents to [async-aws/aws](https://github.com/async-aws/aws).